 But today, with it being Labor Day, I was putting some of my white clothing in the back of my closet when I was thinking about how cute my white jeans would look with a sweater I just bought.
 I realized then and there that these clothes could easily transition from season to season!
 Today I’m going to be showing you how to wear this color all year long with a few tips and tricks!

-5 TIPS ON HOW TO WEAR WHITE CLOTHING ALL YEAR LONG
+HOW TO WEAR WHITE CLOTHING ALL YEAR LONG

 White can be so fresh and unexpected in the fall.
 But as we all know there are different shades of white.
 I think stark winter whites are my shade and think accessories make the whites go from season to season.
 Rose gold has a more summertime vibe, gold for fall, and silver for winter.
 A simple accessory switch can transition your white outfit.